MonolithInd/update-fw-BC/README.md

 will have to make these entries static across reboots (PF does by default in pf.conf)

 <b>IPFW:</B></br>
-Default rule table is 1.
+Default table number is 1.
 Your firewall rules shoud be of the format:

 * ipfw -q RULENUM add deny ip from table\\(1\\) to any
 * ipfw -q RULENUM add deny ip from any to table\\(1\\)

-...choose your own number for "RULENUM".
+...choose your own rule number for "RULENUM".
+The rule number is different to the table number.
+The table number is a table for storing the IP's.
+The rule number the the rule that points at the table.

-I recommend using 00001 to make sure it's always matched first.
+I recommend using rule nunber 00001 to make sure it's always matched first.

 Please note: using "\" to escape the prenthesis "()" is important.

-If you're already using table 1 adjust as required.
-Do not forget to change the table number variable in the script itself.
+If you're already using table 1 for somethng else, adjust as required, but do not forget to change the table number variable in the script itself.

 Making the rule perminent
 across reboots is left as an exercise for the reader.